neondatabase/rfcs/003-laptop-cli.md

 # Command line interface (end-user)

-Zenith CLI as it is described here mostly resides on the same conceptual level as pg_ctl/initdb/pg_recvxlog/etc and replaces some of them in an opionated way.
-I would also suggest to bundle our patched postgres inside zenith distribution at least on the start.
+Zenith CLI as it is described here mostly resides on the same conceptual level as pg_ctl/initdb/pg_recvxlog/etc and replaces some of them in an opinionated way.
+I would also suggest bundling our patched postgres inside zenith distribution at least at the start.

-Most important concept here is a snapshot, which can be created/moved/sent/exported.
-Also we may start temporary read only postgres instanse over any local snapshot.
-More complex scenarious would consist of several basic operations over snapshots.
+The most important concept here is a snapshot, which can be created/moved/sent/exported.
+Also, we may start temporary read only postgres instance over any local snapshot.
+A more complex scenarios would consist of several basic operations over snapshots.

 ## storage

 Storage is either pagestore or s3.
-User may create a database in a pagestore and create/move *snapshots* and *pirt regions* in both pagestore and s3.
+Users may create a database in a pagestore and create/move *snapshots* and *pitr regions* in both pagestore and s3.
 Storage is a concept similar to `git remote`.
-After installation I imagine two storages are available by default: local pagestore and zenith cloud pagestore.
+After installation, I imagine two storages are available by default: local pagestore and zenith cloud pagestore.

-XXX: is there any better ideas on how to call pagestore? may be just zenith? zenith-smgr?
+XXX: is there any better ideas on how to call pagestore? maybe just zenith? zenith-smgr?

 **zenith storage attach** -t [pagestore|s3] -c key=value -n name